kulics/koral/book-en/basic-grammar.md

 1. Other characters in the identifier can be underlined `_`, letters, or numbers.
 1. Within the same `{}`, you can not define more than two identifiers of the same name.
 1. In different `{}`, you can define the identifier of the duplicate name, the language will give priority to the identifier defined in the current range.

-In particular, in namespace, packages and protocols, properties and method names that begin with the underscore `_` are considered private and the rest are considered public.
+1. In namespace, packages and protocols, properties and method names that begin with the underscore `_` are considered private and the rest are considered public.
+1. The identifier at the beginning of lowercase can only be used within the function, and the rest of the place can only use the identifier of the uppercase header.

 ## Keyword
 none.